LoopFiftyFour/JS-Connector/README.md

 It also aids in developing a Loop54 integration by:

-- Taking care of user ID and cookies
+- Taking care of user ID and cookies (note that you need to ask your users' consent)
 - Setting required HTTP headers
 - Serializing and deserializing requests and responses
 - Friendlier error handling than HTTP error codes for common mistakes